nhsconnect/CareConnectAPI/pages/design/design_patient_search.md

 What we have just described is shown in the diagram below.
 When entered the url we did a Patient Demographic Query and the response is called Patient Demographic Query Response.

 {% include image.html
-max-width="200px" file="design/Basic Process Flow PDQm.jpg" alt="Basic Process Flow PDQ FHIR" caption="Basic Process Flow PDQ FHIR" %}
+max-width="200px" file="design/Basic Process Flow PDQm.jpg" alt="Basic Process Flow PDQ FHIR" caption="Basic Process Flow" %}

 If your familiar with NHS SDS/ODS Codes you may have noticed the ODS Code as the managing organisation.